 A complementary strategy to foster the domestic export performance consists in improving the investment climate.
-A good example about the way this can be done is offered by Denmark (Boston Consulting Group, 2004).
-Rather than investing public resources to furnish direct support to exporters or potential exporters, the Danish Government's efforts have been addressed to create a favorable economic and administrative environment for domestic enterprises and to provide them with the conditions for a successful international involvement.
-Such targeted policies entail (a) the removal of financial constraints, (b) education and training programs, (c) a flexible and entrepreneurial workforce (university reform, specialized training facilities, regional entrepreneur parks, tax breaks for foreign workers with skills shortages), (d) investment in R&D and advanced technologies, (e) incentives for collaboration between public and private entities, (f) improved access to venture capital (Danish Investment Fund, state-owned financial company, loans provided on commercial terms, incentive to pension companies to invest in small and innovative businesses), (g) market liberalization (such as those implemented in the electricity market - 2003, or in the gas market - 2004), (h) the removal of bureaucracy or administrative constraints to business activities (such as simplification of processes with online forms and of tax payment procedures for SMEs).
+A good example about the way this can be done is offered by Denmark (Boston Consulting Group 2004).
+Rather than investing public resources to furnish direct support to exporters or potential exporters, the Danish government's efforts have been addressed to create a favourable economic and administrative environment for domestic enterprises and to provide them with the conditions for a successful international involvement.
+Such targeted policies entail (a) the removal of financial constraints, (b) education and training programmes, (c) a flexible and entrepreneurial workforce (a well-functioning university system, specialized training facilities, regional entrepreneur parks, tax breaks for foreign workers with skills shortages), (d) investment in R&D and advanced technologies, (e) incentives for collaboration between public and private entities, (f) improved access to venture capital (Danish Investment Fund, state-owned financial companies, loans provided on commercial terms, incentives to pension companies to invest in small and innovative businesses), (g) market liberalization (such as those implemented in the electricity market (2003), or in the gas market (2004)), (h) the removal of bureaucracy or administrative constraints to business activities (such as simplification of processes with online forms and of tax payment procedures for SMEs).

 A similar strategy has also been implemented by New Zealand as documented by the Boston Consulting Group (2004).
-The underling idea is fostering a positive business environment through unilateral trade liberalization, privatization and deregulation.
-These policies in the last years have led to a change in the destinations of New Zealand manufacturing products away from the domestic market towards export markets.
+The underlying idea is fostering a positive business environment through unilateral trade liberalization, privatization and deregulation.
+These policies in the most recent years have led to a change in the product portfolio of New Zealand manufacturing away from the domestic market towards export markets.
 However, structural bottlenecks still present in the national economic system seriously hamper international competitiveness.

-To create a favorable domestic investment climate, complementarity between EPPs and additional policies is crucial.
-Among other factors, also important are the following (Clarke, 2005):
+To create a favourable domestic investment climate, complementarity between EPPs and additional policies is crucial.
+Among the other factors, the following are important (Clarke 2005).

-- a.
-Improving the financial system.
-In many developing countries, the financial system is unable to provide long-term credit to the local private sector. - b.
+Enhancing the financial system.
+In many developing countries, the financial system is unable to provide long-term credit to the local private sector.

 Simplifying the tax system.
-In most developing countries, the tax system is complex and its burden is borne only by the formal sector which is typically only a small part of the economic system. - c.
+In most developing countries, the tax system is complex and its burden is borne only by the formal sector that is typically only a small part of the economic system.

 Improving the customs procedures.
 Administrative procedures are typically very complex and cumbersome.
 Ineffective trade procedures, mainly customs, are in many cases more costly than import and export taxes.